daniestevez/gr-satellites/docs/source/satyaml.rst

 * ``IDEASSat``, custom framing used by IDEASSat.
 It uses NRZI encoding, an 1N8 UART-like encoding with MSB-bit-ordering, and HDLC ``0x7e`` flags to mark the frame boundaries.

+* ``YUSAT``, custom framing used by YUSAT-1.
+It is like AX.25 but without bit stuffing, LSB byte endianness, and NRZ-I.

 Some framings, such as the CCSDS protocols need the additional field ``frame size`` to indicate the frame size.